ytti/oxidized/docs/Model-Notes/IOS.md

 variable needs to be set either as a top-level variable or at the groups level.

-Below is are examples showing how this can be enabled in the oxidized config:
+Below are examples showing how each option can be enabled in the oxidized config:

 ### Top Level Variable